zewa666/aurelia-store-examples/README.md

 > If `au run` does not work, make sure to install aurelia-cli globally via `npm install -g aurelia-cli` or respectively ` yarn global add aurelia-cli` if you're using Yarn.

 ## Markdown
-A simple markdown with history support
+A simple markdown editor with history support

 * TypeScript with WebPack using the Aurelia CLI
 * Aurelia-Store using a StateHistory<State>